 If you’re looking for the next level of luxury, the Grand Fiesta Americana Coral Beach infinite experience is an option for you.
 Here are a few of the extras you’ll receive if you choose this package:

 - Access to exclusive areas of the resort (private lounge, VIP check-in, exclusive concierge)

-- More expansive selection of snacks and beverages for in-room mini bar (along with spirit of your choice)
+- The more expansive selection of snacks and beverages for the in-room mini-bar (along with a spirit of your choice)

 - Priority booking for restaurant reservations throughout the resort

 - 30-minute wave runner rental